Our Part Numbers Decoded

 The Pipette Supplies Brand

-Why our brand?
-We prefer why not?
 Why not benefit from quality products at a lower cost?
-We’re playing the long game.
-Pipette Supplies piston seals, piston o-rings, tip holders, batteries and tools have been around for over a decade with thousands of repeat customers.
-We haven’t chosen the cheapest manufacturers.
-We’ve chosen the best.
-We offer economical quality parts, tools and batteries for many models of pipettes.
+Pipette Supplies piston seals, piston o-rings, tip holders, batteries, and tools have been around for over a decade with thousands of repeat customers.
+We haven’t chosen the cheapest manufacturers, we’ve chosen the best.
+We offer economical quality parts, tools, and batteries for many models of pipettes.
 Each batch of our branded products goes through rigorous QC testing.
 Our products start with PS or without any alpha code for our legacy products.

 What Kind of Pipette Do I Have?

 Find out using our search box.
 Type the text that’s on your instrument including things like “multichannel”.
 Don’t bother with the serial number.
 If that doesn’t work, send us an image or give us a shout.
 There are several pipette models of each brand so it can be confusing.